Why isn’t IBLCE disseminating 2020 IBCLC certificates by post?

 You may only leave your workspace during the scheduled break; you may not take an unscheduled break when taking the examination via LRP.
 Even during your scheduled break, you may only leave the view of your webcam after you have the acknowledgement of your proctor.
 Please contact your remote proctor before leaving your workspace to avoid dismissal from the examination.
 When you return from your scheduled break, the proctor will repeat the security check of your workspace and person.

 Other information regarding prohibited items and actions will be provided with the in-depth view of the testing process when you receive your appointment confirmation email.

 What do I need to do to set up my computer system for success with Live Remote Proctoring?

 You will need the following system requirements to be able to take the IBCLC examination with Live Remote Proctoring:

 - Computer/Laptop: You may use a laptop or desktop computer.
-Dual-monitor configurations are not permitted (i.e. a desktop with two monitors or a laptop with a separate monitor.)
-Tablets may not be used with LRP.
+Dual-monitor configurations are not permitted (i.e. a desktop with two monitors or a laptop with a separate monitor.) *iPad/Android tablets and Chromebooks are not currently supported.
 A Microsoft Surface Pro is considered a tablet for the purposes of LRP and is not able to be used.